-Yes Score 2 Partial Score 1 No Score 0 Your Comments/ Action to be taken

-2.1 Is there level access at the main Υ

-Academy entrance?
-NB a small threshold not greater

-than 15mm can be considered level.

-Yes = level Partial = 1 step No =

-severe steps at entrance with no

-ramp alternative

-2.2 If there is a ramp, is it suitable for Υ

-wheelchair users?

-See appendix for further

-information

-Yes = adequate

-Partial = minor changes required

-0.0 No = substantial adaptation required

-2.3 If there are steps are they suitable NI/A

-for people with mobility and visual N/A - no

-impairments?
-NB: handrails to both sides or steps

-central, contrasting step edges, even

-rise to each step See 2.2 for scoring

-guidance

-2.4 Can a wheelchair user use the

-intercom and open the entrance Υ

-door independently?

-800mm clear opening width

-through a single door

-handle within reach from seated

-position

-a small threshold step not

-greater than 15mm, more than

-5mm chamfered or rounded

-door mat, firm and flush intercom at a height between

-intercom at a height between 750-1000mm from floor level

-close to latch side of door

-See 2.2 for scoring guidance

-200 -12 for Scotting Bandaniec

-2.5 Does reception counter have counter Partially No induction loop for

-height no higher than 760mm, an hearing impaired.

-induction loop for people with

-hearing impairment and seating with

-arm and back support?

-See 2.2 for scoring guidance
+Yes Score 2 Partial Score 1 No Score 0 Your Comments/ Action to be taken 2.1 Is there level access at the main Academy entrance?
+NB a small threshold not greater than 15mm can be considered level.
+Yes = level Partial = 1 step No = severe steps at entrance with no ramp alternative Y 2.2 If there is a ramp, is it suitable for wheelchair users?
+See appendix for further information Yes = adequate Partial = minor changes required No = substantial adaptation required N/A No Ramp necessary 2.3 If there are steps are they suitable for people with mobility and visual impairments?
+NB: handrails to both sides or central, contrasting step edges, even rise to each step See 2.2 for scoring guidance N/A - no steps 2.4 Can a wheelchair user use the intercom and open the entrance door independently?
+800mm clear opening width through a single door handle within reach from seated position a small threshold step not greater than 15mm, more than 5mm chamfered or rounded door mat, firm and flush intercom at a height between 750-1000mm from floor level close to latch side of door Y Automated doors open and close on arrival/ departure.
+Buzzer to call reception.
+2.5 Does reception counter have counter height no higher than 760mm, an induction loop for people with hearing impairment and seating with arm and back support?
+See 2.2 for scoring guidance Partial No Induction loop for hearing impaired.
+Induction loop is available to install when required.
 Total = 18